 What are the requirements?
 Outlook 2016 or above including 365.

 Doesn’t Sage have a built-in ‘free’ Outlook Plugin, why can’t we use that?
 Sage does have a free Outlook Plugin that allows you to file emails.
 It has a very limited feature set, but more significantly, it is technically prone to support issues and support mysteries.
 In August of 2018, My CRM Manager changed our policies to no longer support the free plugin.
-It was too frustrating for us and counter productive to the success of a client’s CRM strategy.
-Accelerator is just far superior and clients are much better off with it.
+It was too frustrating for us and counterproductive to the success of a client’s CRM strategy.
+Accelerator is far superior, and clients are much better off with it.
 You are welcome to try Sage’s free plugin, but we will not be able to assist you with support issues.
 If you have any issues, you will need to log a support query directly with the Sage support team.

 Does Accelerator work when Outlook is accessed via Terminal Server?
 Yes.